MengLeZhang/crimeMaps-preReg-code/docs/response to reviewers.md

 - [x] Scope, more crime etc.
 - A: A study protocol outlines the main research questions.
 It does not stop us from doing exploratory results so long as we are clear what is confirmatory hypothesis testing (e.g. what's in the protocol written before results are known) and what are exploratory results.
 The scope of our main objectives is to cover an area that is academically novel, within the public interest, and based on hypotheses formed from arguments from the Government and private bodies such as estate agents.

-- [x] Our claims of originality and literature review.
+## Fact-check of papers
-- A: We have inspected very single reference noting it's estimand and research design.
-We summarise our findings in the main reply.
-In short, in every case the estimand was different (i.e. not about crime maps).
-The methodology is also different; instrumental variables and hedonic regression models are used whilst we opt for a simple designed based estimator with far more assumption tests.

 For comparison's sake, we start with the estimand and research design of the current study:

 __This paper__